In this article

 Automating invoice-to-cash means letting software handle the repetitive parts of each stage so people can focus on judgment calls.
 In practice, that work falls into three buckets.

-- Automated, prioritized collections.
+• Automated, prioritized collections.
 Outreach is scheduled and sequenced by risk, and replies are handled in context rather than by generic dunning.
-With Monk, around 90% of invoices are resolved without escalation.
+With Monk, 90% of invoices are resolved without escalation.

-- Intelligent cash application.
-Payments and remittances are matched automatically, even when one payment spans many invoices, holding a 95% match rate.
+• Intelligent cash application.
+Payments and remittances are matched automatically, even when one payment spans many invoices, holding an 80% automatic match rate (up to 95% with suggested rules).

 The advantage of an AI-native platform is that the five stages stop being separate tools and become one connected workflow.
 Monk treats invoice-to-cash as a single system rather than a chain of disconnected steps.